What is Azure Event Grid?

 - Event Grid REST API reference

-Provides more technical information about the Azure Event Grid, and a reference for managing Event Subscriptions, routing, and filtering.
+Provides reference content for managing Event Subscriptions, routing, and filtering.